 How Much Time Can I Save at Each Genie+ Attraction?

-Just like the last time I presented this data, I’ve got some caveats.
+Just like every other time I present this data, I’ve got some caveats.
 These are averages.
 That means that some savings are higher and some savings are lower, and these numbers can’t guarantee anything.
 Your experience might change based on time of day or crowd level (which we’ll explore a bit later).
-And this doesn’t include every Genie+ attraction – some just varied too wildly or we didn’t have enough data to be confident (cough – character meets – cough).
+And this doesn’t include every Genie+ attraction – some just varied too wildly or we didn’t have enough data to be confident.

 Back again for this article are the fancy-schmancy confidence intervals along with each average.
 You don’t have to know all of the details behind the calculations there, but just know that they mean that we can be 95% confident that the real average time savings falls somewhere along that little line for each attraction.

-- EPCOT, which used to be the obvious loser, is suddenly making a strong case for itself.
+- EPCOT, which used to be the obvious loser, still makes a strong case for itself.
 Two out of the top three time savings.
-That’s more than Animal Kingdom can claim.
 If you can actually reserve EPCOT’s top three (a hard thing to do given availability on medium and high crowd days), Genie+ at EPCOT may actually be “worth” the purchase.
 It will likely require more walking though.

 - Hollywood Studios is a big winner, if you can catch it on a day where you can actually book and use multiple reservations before they all sell out for the day.
-Four different attractions average over 30 minutes of wait time savings.
-Not shabby.
-And Slinky Dog Dash leads the all other attractions with almost an hour of time savings just by itself!
+Five attractions save over 20 minutes each, which is more than you’ll find at any other park.

 - Magic Kingdom is a good choice, just because of the sheer number of options.
 Several of them will save you significant time, but your real win will come from getting and using as many reservations as possible in order to boost your overall time saving.